Skip to content

 The exercise

-Identify the steps you need to do and what each step does.
+Identify the steps you need and use awk to do those.
 Open the hints if you get stuck.

 Chromosome 4